emAsif/profile-app/README.md

 # About The Project

-Profile-app uses the latest angular version and displays the list of profiles using an open source API.
+Profile-app displays the list of profiles using an open source [randomUser](https://randomuser.me/) API.
 Project has following features:

 - displaying list of profiles on landing page.
 Also profile remains **same** after refreshing page.
 - using 'Add profile' button new **random** profiles can be added increasing count with each click.
 To avoid infinite calls limit is set to 30 clicks and also displaying a warning message after 25 clicks.